BrianENguyen/blog.brianenguyen.com/content/blog/slay-the-spire.md

 that was portable and would be enough to run on my T480 Thinkpad.
 I had an itch of playing a deckbuilder after seeing SpellRouge on Steam.
 I was on the verge of buying it until I completely remembered that I had Slay the Spire collecting dust in my library.

-I began playing it a lot during airplane travels, and I got hooked again.
-It definitely
+I decided to play it and got really hooked.
+I would spend countless hours playing StS whenever I could, such as on breaks, lunch time, and after work.
+I constantly thought of Slay The Spire and wanted to play it; it has became an addiction.

 ## Improving My Run Consistency

-I was determined to learn more about the game since I was getting pretty frustrated in not improving my runs.
+I was determined to learn more about the game since I was getting pretty frustrated in not improving my runs, which resulted in me dying a lot.

-Upon my return back to the Spire, one of the first and crucial / mandatory tip is to not take every card reward every time I've been presented with one.
+Upon my return back to the Spire, I've learned a myriad of essential tips to improve my runs, such as:

+- not take every card reward every time I've been presented with one.
 This resulted in clogging up my deck, which lowers the chances of drawing the cards I want.
+- NOT play with a build in mind, meaning, do not play each run thinking that you will get the build that you want.
+The RNG in this game gives me cards and items that will most likely not be suitable with the build I want.
+- it's better to take cards (even ones you don't want) that would win fights rather than skip them if they don't belong to my build.

 I also started following <a href="https://www.youtube.com/channel/UC1ig-JZyQoVpkOlyz9ODktg">Baalorlord on YouTube and on Twitch</a> and binged watch his runs.
 His videos are so entertaining and informative to watch, in that he caters to all players but mainly focus on helping newer ones.

-What I learned while playing StS was to NOT play with a build in mind, meaning, do not play each run thinking that you will get the build that you want.
-The RNG in this game gives me cards and items that will most likely not be suitable with the build I want.
-I also learned that in the early game, it's better to take cards (even ones you don't want) that would win fights rather than skip them if they don't belong to my build.

 ## Experiences With Each Character